microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 ### API unification

-`pyautogen.Completion.create` is compatible with both `openai.Completion.create` and `openai.ChatCompletion.create`, and both OpenAI API and Azure OpenAI API.
+`autogen.Completion.create` is compatible with both `openai.Completion.create` and `openai.ChatCompletion.create`, and both OpenAI API and Azure OpenAI API.
 So models such as "text-davinci-003", "gpt-3.5-turbo" and "gpt-4" can share a common API.
-When chat models are used and `prompt` is given as the input to `pyautogen.Completion.create`, the prompt will be automatically converted into `messages` to fit the chat completion API requirement.
+When chat models are used and `prompt` is given as the input to `autogen.Completion.create`, the prompt will be automatically converted into `messages` to fit the chat completion API requirement.
 One advantage is that one can experiment with both chat and non-chat models for the same prompt in a unified API.

 For local LLMs, one can spin up an endpoint using a package like [simple_ai_server](https://github.com/lhenault/simpleAI) and [FastChat](https://github.com/lm-sys/FastChat), and then use the same API to send a request.
 See [here](/blog/2023/07/14/Local-LLMs) for examples on how to make inference with local LLMs.

-When only working with the chat-based models, `pyautogen.ChatCompletion` can be used.
+When only working with the chat-based models, `autogen.ChatCompletion` can be used.
 It also does automatic conversion from prompt to messages, if prompt is provided instead of messages.

 ### Caching